Tracktile/Veritas/README.md

 - :battery: Deploy your API as microservice, or a modular monolith to AWS Lambda using our provided CDK construct.

 - :runner: Run all of your services in a single process for local development.
-Deploy as seperate services.
+Deploy as separate services.

 ## Installation